darrenks/nibbles/extensions.md

 let let (with new form of let)
 ~ div, or ~ mod
 opcode 15, mismatched 2d+ lists
+ops 8 str int (or str scalar) (l/r just), replace or split/join char or count add int as a char?

 desired features
 min/max